Why is water pollution an emerging Global Crisis?

 Plastic waste on the beach

-Second, chemicals found in runoff are often toxic to plant life and their introduction to a plant system will often result in the death of the plant.
+▶ Second, chemicals found in runoff are often toxic to plant life, and their introduction to a plant system usually results in the death of the plant.
 Furthermore, contaminated water can degrade soil quality, making it impossible for subsequent plant generations to thrive.

-When sulphur dioxide and nitrogen dioxide levels in the atmosphere become concentrated in rain clouds and fall as rain or snow, acid rain develops.
+When sulfur dioxide and nitrogen dioxide levels in the atmosphere become concentrated in rain clouds and fall as rain or snow, acid rain develops.

 These substances are then injected into soil and water sources, causing pH levels to rise and plant life to suffer.

-🎯 Animals have similar challenges from the water carrying toxic contaminants.
-Contaminated runoff along with industrial wastes in the water contribute to the deaths of many species of fish, reptiles, mammals, and amphibians per year.
+🎯 Animals face similar challenges from water carrying toxic contaminants.
+Contaminated runoff and industrial wastes contribute to the deaths of many species of fish, reptiles, mammals, and amphibians annually.

-The contamination not only kills their offspring but destroys their food sources alongside poisoning their living environment.
+The contamination kills their offspring and destroys their food sources, poisoning their living environment.

 One serious contamination of water that has broad negative effects on animal life is the chemical Mercury (Hg).